guenchi/loko/README.md

 Once Loko is bootstrapped you can optionally build it with itself using `make selfcompile`.

-Alternatively, get the pre-compiled `loko` binary from the GitLab CI system.
+Alternatively, get the pre-compiled binary from the GitLab CI system.
+Go to [tags](https://gitlab.com/weinholt/loko/-/tags), click the download drop-down on the right, and select the "build" artifact under *Download artifacts* (not one of the links on the top of the drop-down).

 Another option is the Docker base image [weinholt/loko:base][docker]:
 `docker run --rm -it weinholt/loko:base`.
 The image akkuscm/akku:loko